luna/luna-book/calling-c-functions.md

 ### Translating between C and Luna data types

 We have successfully called a C function.
 It is not very usable for most Luna code though – it requires us to use the C types throughout the program.
 We'll fix that with a few conversion methods.
 First of all, the function argument needs to be a `CInt`.
 Most Luna programs, however, use standard `Int`s and these cannot easily be represented in C. This can be fixed with the help of `CInt.fromInt` function, which converts an ordinary `Int` object into a `CInt`.
-It also returns a `CInt`, which again is not very handy.
+It also returns a `CInt`, which again, is not very handy.
 This can be fixed with the help of `toInt` method of `CInt`.
 The final version of our wrapper, which operates on `Int`s and from the outside is nearly indistinguishable from pure Luna code looks like this:

 ```
 def awesomeFunction i: